 Geography

-Geographically, England is generally level with lovely beaches and undulating hills.
-Two very remarkable mountain ranges are the Lake District and the Pennies.
-On England's longest river, the Thames, London lies.
-Apart from its sea surroundings, England boasts moderate, wet winters and pleasant summers.
+Geographically, England is mostly level with undulating hills and beautiful beaches.
+Two very remarkable mountain ranges are the Lake District and the Pennines.
+Apart from its maritime surroundings, England offers mild, wet winters and nice summers.

 Climate

 The climate of England is pleasant but erratic.
 While winters are cold, summers are lovely; rainfall occurs all year long.
-Great Manchester had the lowest temperature—26.1°C (-15°F)—while Cambridge boasts the highest temperature ever recorded in England—38.7 °C (101.6 °F).
+Great Manchester obtained the lowest temperature—26.1°C (-15°F)—while Cambridge claimed the highest temperature ever recorded in England—38.7 °C (101.6 °F).

 Economy

 Of all the UK, England boasts the biggest economy.
-Significant contributors are financial services, technology, and tourism; London is a top worldwide financial center.
-The British pound (£ is the money used in England.
+Significant contributors are financial services, technology, and tourism; London is a top worldwide financial centre.
+Money used in England is the British pound (£).
 Until Brexit in 2020, England also gained from free trade and access to a single market as part of the European Union.

 Healthcare

 Publicly sponsored and offering free medical treatments to citizens, England's healthcare system is known as the NHS.
-Among the most often-known public health systems in the world is this one.
-But rising prices and an aging population have presented difficulties for the system lately.
+Among the most well-known public health systems in the world is this one.
+But rising prices and an ageing population have presented difficulties for the system lately.

 Demography

 England boasts a varied population of nearly 56 million.
-One of the most cosmopolitan civilizations in Europe, it hosts people from many backgrounds and races.
+One of the most cosmopolitan civilisations in Europe, it hosts people from many backgrounds and races.
 White British people make up the biggest ethnic group, and Asian and Black communities follow them.
-Though there are regional languages, including Welsh and Cornish, English is the official language.

 Language